threlte logo

 </script>

-Interactivity State
+Interactivity state

 To access the interactivity state, you can use the useInteractivity hook in any child component of the component that implements the interactivity plugin as follows: